gravitational/teleport/rfd/0058-desktop-file-transfer.md

 the server's various requests, the RDP server takes care of making the remote file behave like any other file.

-From an implementation perspective, this approach is simpler because the client does not need to monitor the directory for changes or alert the server.
+From an implmentation perspective, this approach is simpler because the client does not need to monitor the directory for changes or alert the server.

 From an efficiency standpoint, this approach saves on network bandwidth as the RDP